Farabi1096/PowerBI-Dashboard_Project/README.md

-# 📊 Power BI Project Portfolio
+# 📁 My Project Portfolio

-Welcome to my Power BI Project Portfolio!
-Below are the projects I've worked on, showcasing my skills in data visualization and business intelligence using Power BI.
+Welcome to my Project Portfolio!
+This space highlights the work I’ve done in data analysis, visualization, and business intelligence, using tools like **Power BI** and **Excel**.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/farabi-hsn/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/farabi-hsn/) or check out more on [GitHub](https://github.com/Farabi1096/).

 ---

+## 📊 Power BI Works

-## 🚀 Project 1: Avengers Dashboard
+### 🚀 Project 1: Avengers Dashboard
-I created an Avengers-themed dashboard as my first Power BI project.
-This project marked the beginning of my journey in learning and working with Power BI.
-In this Power BI template, I created a **Sales Officer-wise ranking** with an Avengers theme, aiming to motivate sales officers to perform in a competitive, goal-oriented environment, creating a **challenging, competitive atmosphere** rather than just tracking their performance against targets.
+My first Power BI project—a **Sales Officer-wise ranking dashboard** with an Avengers theme!
+The aim was to create a **challenging and competitive environment** to motivate performance, rather than just track targets.

-### 🖼️ Screenshot
+#### 🖼️ Screenshot
 ![Avengers Dashboard Screenshot](images/Avenger%20Dashboard_page-0001.jpg)

-### 📝 Description
+#### 📝 Highlights
-This project focuses on **motivating and engaging sales officers** through a competitive environment using the Avengers theme.
-It aims to foster a **challenging, goal-oriented atmosphere** by presenting a **Sales Officer-wise ranking**, making the performance tracking more interactive.
-The ultimate goal is not only to monitor performance but to enhance motivation through a **fun, engaging interface** that promotes continuous improvement.
+- Gamified, interactive experience
+- Focused on **ranking and motivation**
+- Created to enhance engagement and performance tracking

 ---

-## 📈 Project 2: Performance Tracking Dashboard
+### 📈 Project 2: Performance Tracking Dashboard
-I developed a Power BI dashboard to track **achievements** over time.
-The dashboard highlights **key performance indicators (KPIs)**, channel-wise brand contributions, and unique outlet performance (**ECO**) across various categories.
-It also includes metrics such as **order vs. issue**, **issue vs. delivery**, and **delivery loss**, providing a comprehensive overview of performance and supporting strategic decision-making.
+A dashboard to track sales **achievements and gaps**, including metrics like order vs. issue, issue vs. delivery, and delivery loss.

-### 🖼️ Screenshots
+#### 🖼️ Screenshots

 | Page 1 | Page 2 |
 |--------|--------|
 | ![Page 1](images/Sale%20Overview%20Dashboard_Second%20Project_page-0001.jpg) | ![Page 2](images/Sale%20Overview%20Dashboard_Second%20Project_page-0002.jpg) |

-### 📝 Description
+#### 📝 Highlights
-This project focuses on **tracking the achievements** over time.
-The dashboard provides **insights into key performance indicators (KPIs)** such as **order vs. issue**, **issue vs. delivery**, and **delivery loss**, helping to identify performance gaps and areas for improvement.
-Additionally, it highlights **brand contributions**, **ECO performance**, and provides a comprehensive view of performance metrics to support better strategic decision-making and enhance overall business performance.
+- Key KPIs to monitor sales operations
+- **Brand contribution**, **ECO performance**, and outlet-level analysis
+- Designed for strategic reviews

 ---

-## 📊 Project 3: Comprehensive Progress Dashboard
+### 📊 Project 3: Comprehensive Progress Dashboard
-I designed a Power BI dashboard to showcase progress, with detailed breakdowns by **quarters, weeks, and other time periods**.
-The dashboard includes **key performance indicators (KPIs)**, **growth trends**, and **contributions by category and channel**.
-It also features **ECO performance analysis**, **growth insights**, and a **geographic map view for stock levels**, offering a well-rounded perspective for analyzing current performance and planning for the future.
+Tracks progress across quarters and weeks, with a strong focus on **growth trends** and **stock visualization**.

-### 🖼️ Screenshots
+#### 🖼️ Screenshots

 | Page 1 | Page 2 |
 |--------|--------|